Lyapunov exponents for truncated unitary and Ginibre matrices: Introduction

 Hints that Dyson Brownian motion with drift connects to matrix product processes, as well as multiplicative Brownian motion, have been observed previously at the level of fluctuations.
-It is noted in \cite{akemann2019integrable} that large products of large random matrices should relate in the limit to the multiplicative Brownian motion $\mathsf{Y}(t)$, which they refer to as a solution of (a case of) the DMPK equation.
+It is noted in \cite{akemann2019integrable} that large products of large random matrices should relate in the limit to the multiplicative Brownian motion $\mathsf{Y}(t)$, which they refer to as a solution of (a case of) the Dorkhov-Mello-Pereyra-Kumar (DMPK) equation --- where the DMPK equation corresponds to the Fokker-Planck equation for the process.
 They also note a connection between local statistics of products of complex Ginibre matrices and those of Dyson Brownian motion with equally spaced initial conditions; this connection is also remarked upon by \cite{ipsen2016isotropic} and \cite{gorin2018gaussian}, the latter of which explicitly notes that ``it would be very interesting to find a conceptual explanation for this analogy between products of matrices and Dyson Brownian Motion''.

-It seems that the observed relations between matrix products and Brownian motion with evenly spaced initial conditions should in fact be viewed as manifestations of the relation between multiplicative Brownian motion and matrix products, in view of the following fact: the time $1$ marginals of the processes \begin{enumerate}[(I)] \item $(B^{(1)}_t,\ldots,B^{(N)}_t)$, a standard Brownian motion on $\R^N$ started at the origin with drift $(-n+1,-n+3,\ldots,n-3,n-1)$, which is conditioned in the sense of the Doob $h$-transform to remain in the positive Weyl chamber $(x_1 > x_2 > \cdots > x_N)$ for all time. \item $(\tB^{(1)}_t,\ldots,\tB^{(N)}_t)$ a standard Brownian motion on $\R^N$ started at $(-n+1,-n+3,\ldots,n-3,n-1)$ with zero drift, conditioned to remain in the positive Weyl chamber $(x_1 > x_2 > \cdots > x_N)$ for all time. \end{enumerate} agree in distribution, as follows by interchanging drifts and initial conditions, see \cite[Proposition 2.3(b)]{jones2006weyl}.
-We reiterate that the equality of \eqref{item:BM_drift_2} and \eqref{item:BM_initial} holds only at the level of fixed-time marginals, rather than the whole process as with \eqref{item:mult_BM} and \eqref{item:drift_BM}.
+These observed connections between Dyson Brownian motion with equally spaced initial conditions and matrix products are explained by the equivalence of \eqref{item:mult_BM} and \eqref{item:drift_BM}, in view of the following fact: the process